Day 1 Ushuaia | Embark

-Begin your adventure as you board the Akademik Ioffe in Ushuaia, the world's southernmost city at the tip of Argentina.
-Familiarize yourself with your new "home" for the next ten days and as you do, stop to wonder about the exciting journey ahead.
+Begin your adventure aboard the Akademik Sergey Vavilov in Ushuaia, the world's southernmost city at the tip of Argentina.
+Familiarize yourself with your new "home" for the next eleven days and as you do, stop to wonder about the exciting journey ahead.
+Enjoy a welcome cocktail, dinner and then cast off, bound for Antarctica and the adventure of a lifetime.
 Set sail in the early evening on a course through the Beagle Channel.

 Arrive in Ushuaia early today.
 Following breakfast on board, say farewell to your crew and fellow travelers.
-Transfer to your hotel or airport, whichever your individual plans may provide for.
+Transfer to your hotel or airport, whichever your individual plans entail.